Cost of Living (Rick Wakeman album)

 Cost of Living is a progressive rock album released in 1983 by British keyboard player Rick Wakeman.
 Actor Robert Powell provided narration on the last track of the album.

-The track on the album called "Gone But Not Forgotten" was played at a memorial service for Countdown host Richard Whiteley shortly after his death.
+The track on the album called "Gone but Not Forgotten" was played at a memorial service for Countdown host Richard Whiteley shortly after his death.
 The voice at the very start of "Bedtime Stories" is that of Rick Wakeman's son (Benjamin).
-He was just 3 years old at the time of the recording.
+He was three years old at the time of the recording.